Jackie McClelland: During the Troubles

-As a firefighter his career has been described as legendary.
-He was a man who “constantly applied himself to his duties and had perfected the skills required of a firefighter” with the ability to “read a fire situation with sound judgement and wonderful accuracy.”
-He was held in high esteem by his superiors and subordinates alike and had been largely responsible for turning Newry into “One of the finest units in the country.”
+As a firefighter his career has been described as legendary and him a master of his craft.
+He was a man who "constantly applied himself to his duties and had perfected the skills required of a firefighter" with the ability to "read a fire situation with sound judgement and wonderful accuracy".
+He was "held in high esteem by his superiors and subordinates alike and had been largely responsible for turning Newry into "One of the finest units in the country".
+At his retirement party in 1975 he proudly proclaimed that "Newry was not one of the best brigades in Northern Ireland.
+It was the best".